kayleiburke/paymentspring-demo/README.md

 - Create the following environment variables:
     - RECAPTCHA_SITE_KEY: holds your Google reCAPTCHA v3 site key
     - PAYMENTSPRING_GATEWAY_API_URL _(optional)_: the URL of the API.
 This is only necessary if the [API](https://github.com/kayleiburke/PaymentSpringGateway) is running locally.
-- Open your terminal
-- Navigate to the project
 - Run `npm install` or `yarn install` if you use [Yarn](https://yarnpkg.com/en/)
 - Run `npm run dev` or `yarn serve` to start a local development server
 - A new tab will be opened in your browser